writethedocs/www/docs/team.rst

 get in touch with someone on the team you're curious about.
 Messaging folks on the Write the Docs `Slack <http://slack.writethedocs.com/>`_ is probably the best way to get in touch with folks.

+.. note:: The folks with an asterik (*) next to their names are the team leads.
+          They get to choose who is in each team, so they are the best folks to talk to about how to join their team.

 .. contents:: Teams
    :local:
    :backlinks: none